Te Tiriti in Our Languages is a programme for creating clear, accurate educational resources about Te Tiriti o Waitangi in Aotearoa’s many languages.

 For speakers of sign language, we have videos about the Treaty of Waitangi in NZSL.

-How can we access the resources?
+How can I order these resources?

 When will these resources be translated into more languages?